Cskr5/simple-blog/README.md

 - title (String, mandatory)
 - text (String, mandatory)
 - feature image url (String, optional)
-- createdAt (LocalDateTime, not given by user, but server sets it)
+- createdAt (LocalDateTime or ZonedDateTime, not given by user, but server sets it)

 **Acceptance criteria:**